xraypy/xraylarch/doc/tutorial/builtins.rst

     create a list
     list(iterable) -> new list initialized from iterable's items

-.. function:: ls(directory_name)

-    returns a list of files in the current directory

 .. function:: map(function, sequence[, sequence, ...])

     Return a list of the results of applying the function to the items of